Ken Klinzing - President/treasurer

 Jeff Frye - Director

 Jeff is a native of Madison attending UW Whitewater earning a bachelor degree in Business Admin/Mgmt.
-He pursued a career in the Madison Police Dept. He served Madison residents for 30 years lastly as a Captain.
+He pursued a career in the Madison Police Dept, serving Madison residents for 30 years lastly as a Captain.
 After retiring he worked at the Madison Federal court house for 15 years.

 During his 45 years he witnessed hundreds of tragic cases where addiction related crimes left thousands of victims.
 He saw many addicted prisoners convicted and sent to prison only to reoffend upon release.
 Sentencing offenders with mental health and/or addictions generally does little to change their behavior once they reenter society.
 He also witnessed close friends and loved ones suffer with addictive behavior.
 He understands the pain of addiction.